 Posted by Willy Franzen on March 29, 2009.
-Positions below updated every five minutes.
+Jobs updated daily.

 It’s no secret that poverty and poor health are deeply related.
 Limited access to healthcare is part of the reason, but there’s a lot more to the story.
 Nearly everything that we do in our lives has some bearing on our health outcomes, and a life in poverty creates factor after factor that leads to poor health outcomes.
 Project HEALTH is a non-profit organization that works in Baltimore, MD; Boston, MA; Chicago, IL; New York, NY; Providence, RI; and Washington, DC to break “the link between poverty and poor health.”
 Honestly, that doesn’t make a lot of sense to me.
 I think that poverty and poor health will forever be intertwined, but battling poverty will be the key to creating better health outcomes for lower-income people.
 I guess it all depends on how you define poverty.

 Despite my confusion with Project Health’s tagline, I think that they’ve put together two awesome programs that show that they really do get it.
 The first is Family Help Desk, which offers clinics where “physicians can ‘prescribe’ food, housing, health insurance, job training, fuel assistance, or other resources for their patients as routinely as they do medication.”
 I always thought it was kind of silly that our medical system focused mostly on prescribing medication and not on making recommendations about other areas patients’ lives, so I think that Project HEALTH has nailed it here.
 It should be so surprise that: